 In 2014, Coach Johnson took over head coaching duties of the Kelowna Jays.
 He has been the head coach of the Jays for the past two seasons.

-Logan Wedgewood- Graduate Assistant
+Logan Wedgewood- Assistant Coach

 An All Conference selection in his two years at OC, Coach Wedgewood makes the transition as a coach.
 The Edmonton, AB native will be working with the Catchers and hitters along with duties as first base coach.